A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Introduction

 \subsection{Novelty and contributions}

 The present work provides the first unified analysis of three representative asymptotic regimes for the Vlasov--Fokker--Planck equation with Riesz interactions: the diffusive limit, the high-field limit, and the gSQG limit.
 Our approach is based on a common relative entropy framework, supplemented with modulated interaction energies and bounded Lipschitz stability estimates.
-This combination yields not only qualitative convergence but also explicit quantitative error bounds, and allows us to treat both well-prepared and mildly well-prepared initial data, even without a uniform bound on the total energy.
+This combination yields not only qualitative convergence but also explicit quantitative error bounds.
+It also allows us to treat well-prepared initial data in all three regimes and, in the high-field regime, a class of mildly well-prepared initial data even without a uniform bound on the total energy.

 For clarity, we discuss the novelty and contributions of each regime separately.